 For many people the heart of this legendary place is Michelangelo’s Sistine Chapel.
-Before reaching it you will go up the famous ladder and then pass by surrounded from all directions by the greatest masterpieces of art.
-You will see phenomenal works such as Raphael’s “The School of Athens”, Caravaggio’s “The Entombment of Christ”, Leonardo da Vinci’s “St Jerome in the Wilderness”, Bernini’s “Ecstasy of Saint Theresa” and thousands more priceless artworks.
+Before reaching it you will go up the famous steps and then pass through long corridors surrounded with the greatest masterpieces of art.
+You will see phenomenal works such as Raphael’s “The School of Athens”, Caravaggio’s “The Entombment of Christ”, Leonardo da Vinci’s “St. Jerome in the Wilderness”, Bernini’s “Ecstasy of Saint Theresa” and hundreds of other stunning artworks.

 Like in the Louvre, there are also rooms with Greek, Etruscan, Egyptian, Roman art and many more.
-Don’t forget to go up the ladder of St. Peter’s Basilica and picture the breathtaking view on the nearby domes, St. Peter’s Square, and vast territories of Rome around the Vatican.
+Don’t forget to go up the steps of the St. Peter’s Basilica afterwards and picture the breathtaking view on the nearby domes, St. Peter’s Square, and the picturesque territories of Rome that sorround the Vatican City.

-In fact, Cipro is the closest station, but the route from it to the Vatican is a bit curvy.
+In order to get to the Vatican Museums on your own, take the metro and get out either at Cipro or Ottaviano station.
+Cipro is the closest station, but the route from it to the Vatican is a bit curvy.
 Ottaviano route takes almost as much time (slightly more), but you would need to go straight along a big road and then turn right, which makes it harder to get lost in case if you are prone to it.

 You can also reach the Vatican by bus: № 32, 81, 982, 492, 990.